Registered Family Resources

 • If a child begins taking a new medication after the form has already been submitted to the registrar, the original form must be updated, initialed, and dated, or a new form can be completed in full, then submitted by email to medicalforms@camp-w.com.

-All medications brought to camp must be turned in to the Camp Nurse at check-in and must meet specific guidelines that will be provided in our Medical Forms packet after registration.
+• Per state rule, ALL medications brought to camp must be turned in to the Camp Nurse at check-in and must meet the specific guidelines outlined on the medication authorization form.

 SAFETY PRECAUTIONS